JakeWharton/docker-gphotos-sync/README.md

 ### Diagnosing Blockages

-The script will occasionally fail to download an image.
+The script will occasionally fail to download an image or video.
 This usually isn't something to worry about and it will resume when retried (either manually or automatically).

-Sometimes, however, the script will get stuck on a single image and be unable to make progress.
+Sometimes, however, the script will get stuck on a single item and be unable to make progress.
+Usually this item will be a video.

 When this happens, open the last Google Photos link from the logs.
-This is the last successful image that was download.
-Pressing the left arrow will move forward in time to the offending image.
-If you click "Download" in the three-dot menu and the image downloads then keep trying.
+This is the last successful item that was download.
+Pressing the left arrow will move forward in time to the offending item.
+If you click "Download" in the three-dot menu and the item downloads then keep trying the sync.
 But if it fails to download, there is something wrong on Google's side.
-The only recourse is to delete the image.
+The only recourse is to delete the image or video.
 This will allow the script to continue on its next run.

-Deleting an image should be a last resort.
-Retry at least 5 times, potentially waiting a day or two in between.
-You can also get a Google Takeout of your Photos data and look for the image in the resulting archives.
+Deleting an image or video should be a last resort.
+Retry at least 5 times, potentially waiting an hour or two in between.
+You can also get a Google Takeout of your Photos data and look for the item in the resulting archives.

 ### Docker Compose